-Review and recommend that the Board of Directors accept the Annual Comprehensive Financial Report (ACFR) and submit it to the Government Finance Officers Association (GFOA) for award.
+Review and accept the Annual Comprehensive Financial Report (ACFR) and submit it to the Government Finance Officers Association (GFOA) for award.

 Background

 The Finance Department has prepared the ACFR following the guidelines of the Government Finance Officers Association and in conformance with generally accepted accounting principles for state and local governmental entities established by the Govern-mental Accounting Standards Board.
 There are four sections to this report: Introductory, Financial, Statistical and Compliance.